Turbo’s Guide to Econ

 A few disclaimers to start, though.

 • This isn’t gospel, it’s OPINION.
 And everyone has one.
-This is just my observations and opinions from about ten years of play, and you may disagree with my findings.
+This is just my observations and opinions from over thirteen years of play, and you may disagree with my findings.
 I’m not perfect, and there are certainly some other different strategies to succeeding.
 The zen of the DR game is to find something you enjoy.
 You may not relish hours at a workbench or have the ability to bring home-cooked food to the game.
 But you may find this a good place to start your exploration of the DR economy experience.

 • This isn’t a price list.
 There are lots of folks with a list of exactly what they sell and buy scrap for, and that’s not what this guide is about.
 The prices in this game fluctuate so fast, it’s hard to predict what will be valuable from one game to the next.
 Instead, I’m focused on the behaviors that make people successful, not the price they sold an item for.
 I’m happy to discuss this in detail, but what I’ve found is that trying to slavishly create a formula for generating costs of an item is an entire job by itself.